-The raptures of the city of Jaffa-Tel Aviv are digitally and surrealistically merged together into a romantic, harmonious landscape.
+The raptures of Jaffa-Tel Aviv are digitally and surrealistically merged into a romantic, harmonious landscape.
 Sabil Abu Nabbut, an Ottoman fountain from 1820, is digitally attached to the Jaffa beach of our times, where girls are playing.
-A frame of a highway is dissolved into the beach, making the girls be occasionally “run over” by a passing biker on the sidewalk.
+A frame of a highway is dissolved into the beach, making the girls occasionally “run over” by a passing biker on the sidewalk.

-In the horizon, I have placed the Jaffa mosque, interrupted by a construction crane with a gigantic teddy bear hung on its body.
-Inspired by the colonial postcards of the German Kaiser Wilhelm II’s visit to Palestine in the late 19th-century, my digital postcard creates a timeless time that combines the past and the future into an impossible present.
+On the horizon, I have placed the Jaffa mosque, interrupted by a construction crane with a gigantic teddy bear hung on its body.
+Inspired by the colonial postcards of the German Kaiser Wilhelm II’s visit to Palestine in the late 19th century, my digital postcard creates a timeless time that combines the past and the future into an impossible present.